evansbry000/SmartPlugApp/firmware/NewSetup/libraries.md

 - The `WiFiS3` library is specifically designed for Arduino R4 WiFi and newer boards with the UNO R4 WiFi's connectivity capabilities.
 - The firmware may require small modifications to work with different Arduino boards.
-- The HTTPClient implementation in this project requires at least 32KB of RAM to function properly with SSL connections.
+- The firmware requires at least 32KB of RAM to function properly with SSL connections.